 Many companies are converting their vehicles to run on natural gas.

-Natural gas powers more than 15 millions vehicles globally, and over 150,000 in the U.S. alone.
+Natural gas powers more than 15 million vehicles globally, and over 150,000 in the U.S. alone.
 Natural gas is being used to power planes and power plants, and demand for it is increasing.

 The U.S. became a net exporter of natural gas in November of 2016.